ibm-cloud-docs/monitoring/manage.md

 **Groups** group infrastructure objects into logical hierarchies.
 Use groups to structure how to monitor your environment.

-In the Explore view of the Web UI, you can use labels to define new groups.

 **Aggregation** of data occurs automatically when you configure a graph or create an alert for a metric.
 There are two types of aggregation: time aggregation and group aggregation.
 * Time aggregation is always performed before group aggregation.
 * To create multi-series comparisons and multiple alerts, you can also split aggregated data into smaller sections called **segments** by using labels.

-**Scope** is a collection of labels that are used to filter out or define the boundaries of a group of data points when creating dashboards, dashboard panels, alerts, and teams.
+**Scope** is a collection of labels that define the conditions to filter out data points when you create dashboards and panels, configure alerts, and customize teams.

-You can define the scope at the dashboard level or at a panel level.